 July 10: Newtype magazine, August issue

 Newtype did its part to expand the vault of 2202 coverage with a six page article formed of two parts: an interview with Director Nobuyoshi Habara, and a three-page all-text side story spotlighting Shima.
-The interview will be translated in a future Cosmo DNA update.
+Read the interview here.
 The side story (and its predecessor in the March issue) will be considered for translation if they don’t turn up in a future publication.

 July 10: PASH!, August issue